Ronghui-Zhou/Practice/README.md

 # Practice
-Practice for Data Scientist Nanodegree on Udaciy
+Practice for Data Scientist Nanodegree at Udaciy

 Motivation